Young Authors' Festival Writing Contest for Grades 3 - 5

 Writing Contest Rules:

-Write to the contest theme: leadership, or being in charge.
+Write to the contest theme: experiencing something unexpected.

 Students in the 3rd, 4th, or 5th grade may enter.